MaviccPRP/ml_ner/README.md

 A list of the classes used in the project.
 For the full Pythondocs see the .py files.

+* **bootstrap**
+    Bootstrapping algorithm that extracts positive sentences and negative situation phrases given a corpus.

 * **class ArffAndSciKitDataCreator**
 	Class to create an arff filefrom a given list of features and values created by the corpus_reader and feature_extractor.